 On our way to Khor Virap, we stopped by the statue of Gevorg Chavush, a historic Armenian freedom fighter in the late 1800's.
 There are many stories in history books of the battles he led and his expertise on the battle grounds.
 The site where the statue is situated is breath taking..
 It is not to be missed when visiting Khor Virap by the road leading to the monestery.
 The background is of mount Ararat with its to peaks, Sis and Masis currently situated in Turkey.
 We enjoyed our stop by this statue and the great view of mount Ararat in the background along with Khor Virap on the right hand side.

-1 Review and 0 Opinions Nur Hotel is an absolutely amazing place to stay!
-It's neat and clean, and a perfect place for...
+Nur Hotel is an absolutely amazing place to stay!
+It's neat and clean, and a perfect place for...more

 More Regions in Armenia